wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ## What Is The Difference Between The Wavefront for Spring Boot Freemium Cluster and a Wavefront Trial?

 * **Wavefront for Spring Boot Freemium cluster** <br/>The freemium cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
 It allows developers to try out Wavefront without having to sign up or provide an email address.
-Freemium accounts with no activity for 3 days will be automatically deleted.
+Freemium accounts that are inactive for 3 days are automatically deleted.

 * **Wavefront trial** <br/>The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
 You can also create smart alerts that dynamically filter noise and capture true anomalies.
 When you sign up for a trial, we'll ask for some (minimal) information.